chikoski/rust-handson/docs/content_en.md

 }
 ~~~

-* We can refer the index value of each iteration by calling enumerate method関数を使うと、繰り返した回数も取得できます
+* We can refer to the index value of each iteration by calling enumerate method

 ---